JulNadeauCA/BSDBuild/README.md

 ### What is it?

 BSDBuild is a self-contained, portable build system in the spirit of the traditional 4.4BSD make library files.
-It allows standard BSD-style makefiles to be used, but without the BSD make extensions (Bourne script fragments are used instead), so it is portable to most operating systems and make flavors.
+It allows BSD-style makefiles to be used without the need for either BSD or GNU make extensions.
+It is portable to most operating systems and make flavors.

 In addition, BSDBuild includes a configure script compiler and a number of software test modules.